Prasanna Ponnusamy

 Field of study: Materials science

 Prasanna Ponnusamy studied materials science and first came to the Institute of Materials Research as an intern and then wrote her doctoral thesis here.
-She now works as a postdoc at the Institute for Software Technology in Cologne.
+She now works as a postdoc at the Institute of Software Technology in Cologne.

 In this interview, she talks about her projects and working in international teams.